 Quality care is paramount, understanding that this is an industry you enter to make a difference; Katie takes her responsibility to her staff, the families and of the children seriously with genuine effort to do the right thing by all.

 Her own 3 children have all been through the nursery, her youngest from 6 months old.
 Katie’s background is as a Chartered Physiotherapist specialising in sports physiotherapy, women’s health and physiotherapist led Pilates.

 Katie continues to manage KTB Rehabilitation, a private physiotherapy practice in Bexley but she no longer treats clinically.
 With a strong interest in supporting children in the 21st century, Katie’s particular enthusiasm is for protecting childhood with the increase of electronic devises and pressures from modern society and she regularly attends conferences and seminars on this topic.

 Katie’s eldest son was born with a genetic syndrome and a serious complex heart condition.
-Katie is an active trustee for the Noonan syndrome association for whom she raises awareness, fundraises and voluntarily manages aspects of the charity including media and safeguarding.
+In January 2021 Katie took the chair position for the Noonan syndrome association, after being an active trustee since 2014.

 A blog written by Katie for the charity can be accessed here: https://www.noonansyndrome.org.uk/leading-a-normal-life-with-a-noonans-child/